FortiNAC-F

 In cases where the policy does not match a wireless-connected host, check the following:

 • Verify that the specific AP is added to a Device group.
-Go to System -> Groups and create a new Group with 'Member Type' = Device and add the AP in the group by moving it to the right as a member.
+Go to System -> Groups and create a new Group with 'Member Type' = Device and add the AP to the group by moving it to the right as a member.

 Figure 1.
 AP added as member of the Device group to be used as location filter.Figure 1.
 AP added as member of the Device group to be used as location filter.

 • Verify that the specific SSID is added to the Port Group.
-Create a Port Group in System -> Groups with 'Member Type' = Port. go to Network -> Inventory -> SSIDs, 'right-click' the needed SSID, and select Group Membership.
+Create a Port Group in System -> Groups with 'Member Type' = Port.
+Go to Network -> Inventory -> SSIDs, 'right-click' the needed SSID, and select Group Membership.

 Figure 2.
 SSID added as member of "SSID_Site1" port group that will be used as location filter.Figure 2.
 SSID added as member of "SSID_Site1" port group that will be used as location filter.